gagolews/clustering-benchmarks/README.md

 5. [`g2mg`](catalogue/g2mg.md) -
-    a "corrected" version of the SIPU `G2`-sets with variances dependent on datasets' dimensionalities
+    a modified version of the SIPU `G2`-sets with variances dependent on datasets' dimensionalities

     Each dataset consists of 2048 observations belonging to either of two Gaussian clusters in 1, 2, ..., 128 dimensions.

 6. [`h2mg`](catalogue/h2mg.md) -
-    two Gaussian-like "hubs" with spread dependent on datasets' dimensionalities
+    two Gaussian-like hubs with spread dependent on datasets' dimensionalities

     Each dataset consists of 2048 observations in 1, 2, ..., 128 dimensions.
     Each point is sampled from a sphere centred at its own cluster's centre,